 Facebook Stories: Narrative Short and Authentic Connection

-Stories are short collections of photos and videos that remain visible for 24 hours, then disappear unless they are saved in the archives or highlighted.
+Stories are short collections of photos and videos that remain visible for 24 hours, disappearing then unless they are saved in the archives or highlighted.
 Their ephemeral character encourages immediate consumption and more authentic and spontaneous communication.
 To create a History from smartphones or tablets, just tap ‘Create story’ next to your profile image.
-Once you select the video from the gallery, you will open endless possibilities of customization.
-Options such as ‘Adhesives’ (to add emoji, GIF, surveys, questions or their place), ‘Text’ (with various styles and colors), ‘Taglia’ (to optimize length), ‘Audio’ (to add background music or sounds) and ‘Effetti’ (filters and animations) transform a simple video into a creative work.
-But the true strength of the Stories lies in their ability to create connection.
+Once you select the video from the gallery, you open endless possibilities of customization.
+Options such as ‘Adhesives’ (to add emoji, GIFs, surveys, questions or their place), ‘Text’ (with various styles and colors), ‘Taglia’ (to optimize length), ‘Audio’ (to add background music or sounds) and ‘Effets’ (filters and animations) transform a simple video into a creative work.
+But the true strength of Stories lies in their ability to create connection.
 Privacy can be adjusted (‘All’, ‘Friends’ or ‘Selected Friends’), allowing you to choose the most appropriate audience for the content.
-Stories are perfect for ‘behind the scenes’ content, fast ads, flash promotions, direct interactions via question stickers or surveys, or simply to share moments of everyday life without the pressure of perfection typical of feed posts.
-For brands, Stories offer a way to show the most human and spontaneous side, stimulating engagement through less formal and more direct communication.
+Stories are perfect for ‘behind the scenes’ content, quick ads, flash promotions, direct interactions via question stickers or surveys, or simply to share moments of everyday life without the pressure of perfection typical of feed posts.
+For brands, Stories offer a way to show the most human and spontaneous side, stimulating engagement through less formal and direct communication.
 Their position at the top of the feed makes them highly visible, capturing users’ attention as soon as they open the app.
 It is important to note that, for the moment, the direct publication of Storie video from computer is limited, preferring a mobile-first experience for this format.

 Facebook Reel: Video Brevi, Virali e Creativi